Frequently Asked Questions

-All single color dyes and lakes need to be batch certified in order for them to be legally used in bath bombs and cosmetics (though technically, bath bombs are considered cosmetics).
+All single-color dyes and lakes are required to be batch certified in order for them to be legally used in bath bombs and cosmetics (though technically, bath bombs are considered cosmetics).

 Mad Micas submits sealed samples from every single-color dye and lake shipment we purchase to the FDA for lab testing and analysis.
 Only after they are analyzed and approved by the FDA do we offer them for sale.
 Full test results are included with every purchase.